sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ## Likelihood ratio of a test
 The likelihood ratio of a test is another way of expressing its usefulness.
-Unlike the previous statistics about tests the likelihood ratios stretch beyond 0 to 1.
+Unlike the previous statistics about tests, the likelihood ratios stretch beyond 0 to 1.
 A likelihood ratio of 1 indicates a useless (non-discriminatory) test.

 ### The Positive likelihood ratio (LR+)